nre-learning/nrelabs-curriculum/lessons/lesson-25/stage3/guide.md

 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux', 3)">Run this snippet</button>

-Now we create a gRPC tcp connection to the vQFX and perform the authentication.
+Now we create a gRPC connection to the vQFX and perform the authentication.

 ```
 channel = grpc.insecure_channel('vqfx:32767')